-teaching.
+Students are admitted to all the hospitals mentioned upon terms which are unusually favourable for clinical teaching.
 The Victoria General Hospital, with 250 beds, affords admirable opportunities for the observation and study of the more acute and serious forms of disease, and maintains a very active surgical service.
 In its special wards, diseases of women and children, skin diseases and diseases of the eye, ear, nose and throat are studied clinically.
 The X-ray department of the Hospital is very complete, and excellent laboratory facilities are provided for the investigation of special clinical problems.
 The Children's Hospital (55 beds), the Tuberculosis Hospital (60 beds), and the Grace Maternity Hospital (70 beds), are all admirably equipped, and the advantages they offer for clinical instruction are made fully available to the University.

-Opportunity for the study of the more chronic diseases is provided in the hospital wards of the City Home, where, too, in the lying-in wards, facilities are offered for acquiring experience in practical obstetrics.
+Opportunity for the study of the more chronic diseases is provided in the hospital wards of the City Home.